jinkang-0/pocket-cookbook/README.md

 }
 ```

-An exported version of the MongoDB database can be found at `pocket-cookbook.recipes.json` in the root folder.
+An exported version of the MongoDB database can be found in `pocket-cookbook.recipes.json` in the root folder.

 Before starting the server, make sure you have all the packages installed.